danielsky81/First_milestone/README.md

 ### Features Left to Implement
 - Another feature idea

-!
-Mentione the calendar picker which requires the JS input
+- Mentione the calendar picker which requires the JS input
+- JS click event for the menu burger
+- Smooth transition between pages (attm there is a visible flash on change)

 ## Technologies Used